James Earl Jones Theatre: 2020s to present

 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 During the shutdown, in March 2021, the Shuberts announced that the Cort would be refurbished and the annex would be built.
 JRM Construction was hired as the general contractor for the project.
 The Minutes, which had only played previews at the Cort before the shutdown, relocated as a result of the renovation.
 During the COVID-19 shutdown, the Shuberts, Nederlanders, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 Accordingly, in March 2022, the Shuberts announced that the Cort would be renamed after actor James Earl Jones and would be rededicated upon its reopening in mid-2022.
 The Jones was the second Broadway theater to be named after a Black theatrical personality.

 In August 2022, it was announced that the Jones would reopen that November with previews of the play Ohio State Murders.
 The James Earl Jones Theatre's marquee was revealed on September 12, 2022, celebrating the completion of the theater's $47 million renovation and expansion.
 Ohio State Murders officially opened in December 2022 as the renamed theater's first show, running for one month.
-This is scheduled to be followed in April 2023 by Room.
+This was scheduled to be followed in April 2023 by Room, which was postponed indefinitely during rehearsals.
+Instead, The Sign in Sidney Brustein's Window opened at the theater that April.
+It was followed by a limited run of Gutenberg!
+The Musical! in October 2023, then by the original run of the musical The Heart of Rock and Roll in April 2024 and the play Left on Tenth in October 2024.
+The musical Real Women Have Curves opened at the Jones in April 2025 and was followed in October 2025 by a transfer of the Off-Broadway play Liberation.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include films screened at the theater, nor does it include shows that were taped there.